Archonic944/csc223/CPM notes/chapter_7.md

 * Putting a character in quotes looks up the hexadecimal value of that character (built in to ASM - no need to EQU hex values of characters! woo!)
 * After assembling, ASM produces the .PRN and .HEX. .HEX is the ascii-encoded hex, and .prn is a summary of the changes that ASM made.
 * Feed the .hex into LOAD to produce a .com
+* Hex numbers are easier for memory, because we talk about memory in kilobytes (1024 bytes).
+ * 64K is 10000H in hex, simpler than the 65536 in decimal.